-- Must be enrolled in a FAME or other ALAMAP-approved apprenticeship and have met the requirements for classification as an apprentice or be enrolled in an MSSC or other ALAMAP-approved pre-apprenticeship. - Must be in satisfactory academic standing according to the college's and program's published standards. - Must have completed and submitted a FAFSA application, the results of which are on file with the college's financial aid office. - Must have exhausted all other sources of financial aid that would cover the cost of the requested support (for awards from the Supportive Services line item funding).
+- Must be enrolled in a FAME or other ALAMAP-approved apprenticeship and have met the requirements for classification as an apprentice or be enrolled in an MSSC or other ALAMAP-approved preapprenticeship. - Must be in satisfactory academic standing according to college's and program's published standards. - For participants in for-credit programs only Must have completed and submitted a FAFSA application, the results of which are on file with the college's financial aid office. - Must have exhausted all other sources of financial aid that would cover the cost of the requested support.